Not sure how to publish a poem? You are in the right place. Writing a poem is half the battle, the main struggle starts when publishing the poem.

 2. Finding And Submitting Your Poems To Literary Journals, Magazines, And Other Publishers

-The best way to become a poet is by publishing some of your poems on some of the literary journals and Magazines.
+The best way to become a poet is by publishing some of your poems in literary journals and Magazines.

 This will help you in getting started if you are just a beginner.
-And getting your poems published in some of the journals and magazines will also increase your chances of getting your poems published by some bigger publishing houses as well.
+And getting your poems published in some of these publications will also increase your chances of getting your poems published by some bigger publishing houses as well.

-This is also important as you can build your portfolio around the same and while submitting your poems to other publishing houses you can mention your previously published poems in your bio.
+This is important as you are building your portfolio at the same time and while submitting your poems to other publishing houses you can mention your previously published poems in your bio.

 So How To Find Literary Journals, Magazines, and Publishing House Which Accepts Your Poems?

-You can go to your local library and check through some of the books of the poem.
+You can go to your local library and check through some of the books, journals and the like containing poems.

 Look at the name of your publishing house and note that down.